 This page outlines some of the key initiatives and programs we undertake.

-Pennicott Wilderness Journeys has been 100% carbon offset through Greening Australia.
-Over the past seven years the business has contributed over $350,000 which is being spent on biodiversity restoration across Tasmania.
-The company’s contributions have helped Greening Australia to plant over 200,000 trees.
-The current project is a 1,000 hectare restoration near the township of Ross in Tasmania’s Midlands.
-Invasive plant species are being removed and replaced with natives.
-The plantings not only store carbon, they link critical habitat to allow birds, bandicoots, bettongs and other wildlife to move across the landscape.
-Find out more here.
+In previous years Pennicott Wilderness Journeys has proudly supported Greening Australia's Tasmania Island Ark biodiversity restoration project in Tasmania's midlands.
+Our contributions have helped Greening Australia to plant over 200,000 trees.
+Invasive plant species were removed and replaced with natives.
+The plantings not only store carbon, they improve biodiversity and link critical habitat to allow birds, bandicoots, bettongs and other wildlife to move across the landscape.

-If you would like to offset the carbon emissions of your holiday, household or business there are a number of carbon offset providers that offer this service including Greening AustraliaCarbon Neutral and Greenfleet
+If you would like to offset the carbon emissions of your holiday, household or business there are a number of carbon offset providers that offer this service including Greenfleet.

-Big Green Island - In 2016 the Pennicott Foundation contributed a $60,000 donation to kick-off the restoration of Big Green Island.
+Big Green Island - The Pennicott Foundation also provided funding for the restoration of Big Green Island.
 Big Green Island is a 125 ha island located off the coast of Flinders Island.
 Big Green Island is a nature reserve with high biodiversity values and supports significant breeding colonies of Cape Barren Geese, shorebirds and seabirds.
-In the 19th Century black rats arrived on the island surviving severe drought and numerous baiting cycles.
+In the 19th century black rats arrived on the island surviving severe drought and numerous baiting cycles.
 Rats continue to compromise the island’s biodiversity values and impact on the breeding success of seabirds.
-The project aims to eradicate the rat population to restore the island’s natural values and allow native species to thrive.
+The project eradicated the rat population to restore the island’s natural values and allow native species to thrive.

 We are also involved in supporting important wildlife conservation programs.
 These include:

 Marine Conservation Program - Pennicott Wilderness Journeys crew genuinely care about the wildlife that call our waters home.
 Our crew are sensitive around wildlife and assist conservation by reporting sightings to the Marine Conservation Program.
-In late 2015 our crew freed a humpback whale tangled in marine debris and in February 2016, Bruny Island Cruises assisted in the successful release of a stranded dolphin.
+Over the years our crew have been involved in wildlife monitoring, rescues, rehabilitation and monitoring.

 Tasmanian Albatross Fund - the Tasmanian Albatross Fund has been established within the Pennicott Foundation to support the ongoing monitoring and preservation of Tasmania's breeding colonies of shy albatross.